-This Table 5 contains all approved SSIP projects that are active and in any of the planning, design, bid and award, or construction phases of the project.
-The table excludes all Program Management projects, as well as any projects that are either Not-Initiated, On-Hold, in Closeout or Completed.
+Table 5 contains all approved SSIP projects that are active and in the planning, design, bid and award, or construction phases of the project.
+The table excludes all Program Management projects, as well as any projects that are Not-Initiated, On-Hold, in Closeout or Completed.

-During this Quarter (Q1 FY24-25), the following major milestones were achieved:
+During this Quarter, the following major milestones were achieved: